go-ozzo/ozzo-dbx/README.md

   according to the rules described above.
 * For named fields that are of struct type, they will also be expanded.
 But their component fields will be prefixed with the struct names when being populated.

+An exception to the above struct expansion is that when a struct type implements `sql.Scanner` or when it is `time.Time`.
+In this case, the field will be populated as a whole by the DB driver.
+Also, if a field is a pointer to some type, the field will be allocated memory and populated with the query result if it is not null.

 The following example shows how fields are populated according to the rules above: